stonefl/stonefl.github.io/_posts/2019-03-19-install-hortonworks-hdp-3-1-0-on-cluster-of-vmware-virtual-machines.md

 to the `/root/.bashrc`.
 Remember to run `source .bashrc` to refresh.

 ## 1.2.
-Make sure the run level is multi-user text mode.
+Make sure run level is multi-user text mode

 Run following command to check the run level: